Saturday 14/03/2026 – 2026 Welsh and NGOC Leagues and BUCS Orienteering Championships – Merthyr Mawr

 Saturday 14/03/2026 - 2026 Welsh and NGOC Leagues and BUCS Orienteering Championships - Merthyr Mawr

 For our next league race we go West again, this time deep into the heart of South Wales, running on the dunes at Merthyr Mawr by kind permission of Merthyr Mawr Estates and Swansea Bay Orienteering club.
 We are there in part as a result of our plan this year to seek greater cooperation with clubs in Wales, but also to support our club members or associates who are involved in the 2026 British Universities and Colleges (BUCS) Orienteering Championships.
-This is a separate event, organised by the University of Bristol Orienteering Club, but planned by Sophie Jones, daughter of our Chair, and controlled by Richard Cronin, NGOC, and run alongside our league races, which will use some of the BUCS courses.
+This is a separate event, organised by the University of Bristol Orienteering Club, but planned by Sophie Jones, daughter of our Chair, and controlled by Richard Cronin, NGOC, and run alongside our league races, which are also planned by Sophie.
 It also a selection race for the World Universities Orienteering Championships, to be held in Portugal later in the year.
 So it's going to be a busy day, on the great terrain that we visited for Day 1 of Croeso 2024.

 The format of the day is that we will run the Open, league courses, first, with BUCS courses following on after a short break.
 This means that the Open start window is relatively early - 10:00-11:15 - with BUCS courses opening at 11:30 and running through until perhaps 14:15.
 These timings will, however, depend on the numbers of both Open and BUCS runners, and may be adjusted backwards if numbers allow.
 This means a long day, and we will need plenty of volunteers to run the day efficiently, so do please think about volunteering to help on the day.
 You can find contact details for our volunteer coordinator in the Entries section below.